ttutisani/PortfolioTracker/README.md

 Instrument (entity, aggregate root)
 	represents a financial instrument by its symbol, name, and current price.

-AmountAndPercentage (value object)
-	contains amount and percentage that this amount represents out of total.

-MoneyPerformanceIndicators (value object)
-	represents derived calculations based on cost basis and market value amounts.

 Lot (entity, aggregate root)
 	represents a lot - record of financial trade involving Instrument.